tamari-javakhishvili/tamari-javakhishvili/README.md

 ---

-I am a revenue-focused data analyst transitioning from 15+ years in sales, banking, and customer operations into hands-on analytics and predictive modeling.
+I combine 15+ years experience in sales, banking, and customer operations with hands-on analytics and machine learning to diagnose revenue risk and customer churn.

 After two decades of driving commercial performance in organizations like **Bank of Georgia** and **Extra.ge**, I now apply SQL, Python, and Machine Learning to systematically analyze revenue shifts, customer behavior, and financial risk.